emarock/proxy-pac-proxy/README.md

 ## Retrieving the *proxy.pac* URL

-The *proxy.pac* URL can be configured in many ways, depending on the operating system and the configuration approach (autodiscovery, remote admin...).
-One way to retrieve the URL is on the *chrome://net-internals* tab in Chrome:
+The *proxy.pac* URL is often configured automatically, in ways that depend on the operating system and the IT/network administration policies (e.g. autodiscovery, remote admin...).
+One simple cross-platform way to retrieve the URL is on the *chrome://net-internals* tab in Chrome:

 ![Chrome net-internals screenshot](https://user-images.githubusercontent.com/13051155/31044770-b59dc0aa-a5d5-11e7-931c-0f0b0ceb3f8c.png)